aodhanlutetiae/dj/reading1.md

 *p.
 53 The data I needed was held by the Home Office in a data set called the Homicide Index.
 The figures were reported to the Home Office by police forces in England and Wales.*

 <a name="answer_three"></a>

+- Manual data entry in a spreadsheet
+- Extracting information from PDFs
+- Getting documents from a person
+- Getting documents through FOI requests
+- Collecting data from an API
+- Scraping data from webpages

 *p.
 51 This may be done manually through data entry into a spreadsheet, transforming information locked in PDFs into structured data you can analyze, procuring documents through a human source or the Freedom of Information Act (FOIA), programming to scrape data from documents or web pages or automating data capture through an application programming interface (API)*

 <a name="answer_four"></a>